Senths02/portfolio/src/content/watch-party-data.md

 </details>
 <br>
 <details>
-<summary>Analysing the source</summary>
+<summary>Finding the source of the problem</summary>

 ### The hierarchy
-I was tasked with looking at the navigation, while the Content Designer looked at the copy for the set-up process.
+I looked at the navigation, while the Content Designer looked at the copy for the set-up process.

 After analysing the designs, it was clear there was a wider issue in the general hierarchy.